carltonjohnson1/jenna-web-designer/readme.md

-# Coding Challenges Number 1 - 13.
-All challenges covered
+# Coding Challenges

 ![screenshot to come](./images/preview.jpg)

 ## Content

 This webpage was created as part of a Coding Diploma course with [Itonlinelearning](https://www.itonlinelearning.com/).
-It covers 13 coding challenges at the end of the HTML and CSS section of the course.
+It covers various coding challenges - challenges 1 - 11 of 13 - at the end of the HTML and CSS section of the course.

 ## The Brief